 They say teamwork makes the dream work.
-Is that just something to print out and frame on your wall, or can you actually create a dreamlike work environment with your teammates?
-Is it really possible to love your job, and feel confident in the people you work with?
+But can you actually create a dreamlike work environment with your teammates?

-Yes, and a resounding one.
-It is possible, but it won’t just magically fall into place.
+Yes, absolutely.
+It is possible, but it won’t magically fall into place.
 You have to actively create the team you need.

-While Gregarious Gary probably has a place on your team (especially in a customer-facing position), you wouldn’t want an entire team of copycat Garys.
+While the overly extroverted type has a place on your team (especially in a customer-facing position), you wouldn’t want an entire team of them.
 You need a diverse group of people who help each other because they excel in different areas.
-Gregarious Gary doesn’t want to do TPS reports and write out proposals.
-He’s much better at negotiating deals and making the magic happen.
+The extroverted type generally doesn’t want to do TPS reports and write out proposals.
+They’re much better at negotiating deals and making the magic happen.

-That said, there’s another person on your team, we’ll call her Quiet Quinn, who loves getting into the nitty gritty but can’t small-talk to save her life.
-She makes a different type of magic happen, and it’s a concoction of spreadsheet formulas and work systems that create a secure foundation for your project.
+That said, there’s another person on your team.
+This person loves getting into the nitty-gritty but can’t small-talk to save their life.
+They make a different type of magic happen, and it’s a concoction of spreadsheet formulas and work systems that create a secure foundation for your project.

-You may not hang out with Quiet Quinn after the work’s done, and you may not even hang out with Gregarious Gary, but you need both types of people (and more) to create an effective team.
+You may not hang out after the work’s done, but you need both types of people (and more) to create an effective team.

 If everyone thinks in the same way, you won’t be able to grow.

-A lot of team leaders make the mistake of choosing teammates who’d they’d like to actually be friends with.
+A lot of team leaders make the mistake of choosing teammates with whom they’d like to actually be friends.
 The thinking is, If I can hang out with this person, we can share the same vision.

 But the problem is, when you surround yourself with people who think just like you, you won’t grow beyond your own boundaries because there’s no one to: